xavidop/presentation-github-actions/slides.md

 ```

 ---

-# Secrets

-- Sensitive information
-- Levels:
-  - Repository
-  - Environment
-  - Organization
-- Access policy on organization-level
-- Values are masked in build outputs
-- Set as input or environment variable to use them

 ---
----

 # Highlights

 - Use **environment-specific** variables and secrets
-- Reuse actions with **custom actions**
 - Set an **approval process** for the deployment
-- Set `secrets.{name}` to use the secret in the workflow

 ---
 layout: cover